I discovered a memory leak in

 first-class and capturable.

-As a first cut, let us forget about Async
+As a first cut, let us forget about Async.
+Just a

 simple channel that accepts continuation functions with its Read and